brthomiu/Ston-Pizza-Notes-v0/README.md

 - Clicking outside of modals should close them

+- Add character limits for all input fields

 - Update media queries for mobile devices

 - Ability to add image(s) to recipe